 Fuel filters are designed to catch impurities, but they can only handle so much.
 Water contamination can overwhelm the filter, causing it to clog faster and restrict fuel flow, leading to stalling and poor engine performance.

-5. Fuel Injector Damagea
+5. Fuel Injector Damage

 Modern fuel injectors are highly sensitive and require clean fuel to function properly.
 If water enters the injectors, it can cause erratic fuel spray patterns, poor combustion, and long-term damage.